nculwell/MathStudy/ProbStats.md

 ### The free books

-* James, Witten, Hastie and Tibshirani, *An Introduction to Statistical Learning: with Applications in R*
+* James, Witten, Hastie and Tibshirani, 2013. *An Introduction to Statistical Learning: with Applications in R*

-  Published 2013.
   AKA ISL or ISLR.
 Probably the most popular introduction to maching learning. http://www-bcf.usc.edu/~gareth/ISL/

-* Hastie, Tibshirani and Friedman, *The Elements of Statistical Learning: Data Mining, Inference, and Prediction*
+* Hastie, Tibshirani and Friedman, 2009. *The Elements of Statistical Learning: Data Mining, Inference, and Prediction*

-  Published 2009.
   AKA ESL.
 The standard textbook for serious machine learning courses. http://statweb.stanford.edu/~tibs/ElemStatLearn/

-* Goodfellow, Bengio and Courville, *Deep Learning*
+* Goodfellow, Bengio and Courville, forthcoming/online. *Deep Learning*

   Due for publication in 2016 (or 2017?).
 This book isn't even out in paper form yet (MIT Press will publish it soon), but you can read it for free online here: http://www.deeplearningbook.org/

-* Bayesian Reasoning and Machine Learning
+* Barber, 2012. *Bayesian Reasoning and Machine Learning*

-  Published 2012.
   AKA BRML.
 A popular machine learning textbook from a Bayesian viewpoint. http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage

-* MacKay, *Information Theory, Inference, and Learning Algorithms*
+* MacKay, 2003. *Information Theory, Inference, and Learning Algorithms*

-  Published 2003.
   An older, but respected, introduction to ML from an information theory viewpoint. http://www.inference.phy.cam.ac.uk/itila/p0.html

 * Boyd and Vandenberghe, *Convex Optimization*